sAleksander/FreeDrive-Jumping/README.md

 ## Using The Prototype

-1. Power on the Jumping drone and join its Wi-Fi network from this Mac.
+1. Power on the Jumping drone and join its Wi-Fi network from your computer.
 2. Start the app with `npm run dev`.
 3. Click `Connect` and wait for the app to report `connected`.
 4. Wait for status data to appear and for video to start if the stream is